pragathiGopal25/SunSaver/MODELING.md

 - Use case diagram: Provides a general overview of the most important functions our app provides to the user.
 - Class diagram: Shows the app's structure, classes and how they are related to each other.
 - Sequence diagrams: for each use case, shows how the different components (from the class diagram) communicate with each other to implement that use case.
 It focuses primarily on the app's components, leaving user interaction to the activity diagram.
-- Activity diagram: The goal of the activity diagram is to show how users can interact with the app, and what they see as a result of the interaction.
-We have chosen to have two activity diagrams, one for the home screen, and the other for the create solar array screen.
-They are attached at the end, since they are made so large in mermaid.
+- Activity diagrams: The goal of the activity diagram is to showcase how users can interact with the app, and what they see as a result of that interaction.
+We have chosen to have two activity diagrams, one for the home screen, and the other for the ManageSolarArray screen.
+These are attached at the end of the file.

 ## Use case diagram
 The purpose of the app is for the user to be able to add one or more solar array, and manage them (i.e. delete and edit).
 The app also has an info screen, but it is not part of the main functionality of the app, and thus it is not included in the use case diagram. <br/>